contactandyc/another-c-library/7_allocator.md

 timer_destroy(overall_timer);
 ```

 You can see that there are timer objects, malloc, and free.
 Given that malloc, calloc, realloc, strdup, and free are so common in code, I opted not to provide any extra qualifiers other than stla.
-My aim is to make code highly optimized and very readable.
-Another important feature of the qualified naming is that it makes it possible to search for all places something exists.
-For example, to find all all cases where stla_timer are used, you can run..
+I aim to make code highly optimized and very readable.
+Another important feature of qualified naming is that it makes it possible to search for all places something exists.
+For example, to find all cases where stla_timer are used, you can run..

 ```bash
 cd $stla/illustrations